xujian-12/hyphen-group/README.md

 ## Improvement

-1. Use better benmark tool to have proper testing on Ingress Controller.
+1. Use better benchmarking tool to have proper testing on Ingress Controller.
 2. Use combinations of promql to have better reports.

 ## Cleanup